Home

 Picking a shelf for a box sounds trivial.
 It is the single highest-leverage decision in the building.

 There is a two-tier trick underneath this.
 The full pallets live in high reserve racking, and a small, dense forward pick face holds a few days of the busy items at hand height.
 The WMS quietly runs a replenishment loop, topping up the pick face from reserve before it runs dry, so the picker never has to climb.
+And it hates an empty-handed trip: task interleaving hands a forklift driver a putaway on the way in and a pick on the way back, so the machine never drives one direction for nothing.
 Get slotting wrong and you pay for it on every single pick, forever.

 20–40%How much a serious slotting pass can cut the distance pickers walk.
 Walking is roughly half of all pick labor, so this is real money, found by moving boxes, not hiring anyone.Slotting case studies, directional